StatiXOS/statixbot/README.md

 # StatiXOSBot
 ## Development
-For development / contributions to the project, please make sure you install our pre-commit hook, to make sure all Python files are formatted with black prior to commiting.
+For development / contributions to the project, please make sure you install our pre-commit hook, to make sure all Python files are formatted with `black` and `isort` prior to commiting.

 To install the hook, run the following in terminal:
 ```bash